-Presbytidings – March 2021
+Presbytidings – May/June 2023

 The Newsletter of First Presbyterian Church

 216 West Third Street, Wayne, Nebraska 68787

 “Our chief end is to glorify and enjoy God forever.”

 From the Pastor…

 Most of us when visiting somewhere new have felt anxious, uncertain, like an outsider, perhaps even unwelcome.
 There are other times when we feel comfortable, non-anxious, we feel like we belong.
 What is the difference between those two settings?
 What gives you a sense of belonging?
 Does belonging bring to mind a place, family, biological or chosen, or friends?
 Is belonging being called by a nickname only those who love you use?
 Who are your people?
 Who would inconvenience themselves to care for you, who has your back?
 Who are the ones to whom you belong?